Lent

 Midday Prayers

-As part of our school day at midday Key Stage Two will all say a prayer.
+As part of our school day at midday all children will all say a prayer.
 These prayers have been chosen to reflect the time within the Liturgical calendar and some have been written by the children themselves.